ErkoRisthein/jf-hw-sysdump/README.md

 Description
 ----------

-Your task is to write a Java program which packs and unpacks files without compression.
+Your task is to write a Java program which outputs system info as XML and JSON files.
 Implement the following interface

 ```
 public interface SystemDump {